DataDog/kics/documentation/rules/k8s/psp_allows_sharing_host_pid.md

 ### Description

- PodSecurityPolicy allows containers to share the host process ID namespace.
+ PodSecurityPolicy allows containers to share the host process ID namespace when 'spec.hostPID' is true.
+Sharing the host PID namespace lets containers see and interact with host processes, increasing the risk of information exposure and privilege escalation.
+This rule flags policies where 'spec.hostPID' is true; it should be false or undefined.

 ## Compliant Code Examples